 Examples of lighting methods

 The portrait below of Robyn is rather flatly lit, reminiscent of some magazine lighting (though I have noticed these days that more modelling is creeping in to front page images).
-You can see from the pupil reflections that Robyn was lit with two soft-box lights without a lot of difference in brightness.
+You can see from the pupil reflections that Robyn was lit with two soft-box lights without a lot of difference in brightness…this is achieved by setting up the two softboxes at 45 degrees to the model and setting their output equally.
 Fortunately Robyn has beautifully proportioned features, so the lighting suits her, but there is no drama created.
 The flat lighting here has been further accentuated with soft focus in post processing.

 Short (narrow) lighting

 Below is a photograph of Amy.
 It employs what tends to be called “short” or “narrow” lighting, where the shadowed part of the face is nearest the camera.
-The fill light is placed almost behind the model to the left, giving a light to the hair and rim-lighting the neck and ear.
-You can see from pupil reflections that the brightest light is off to the right side and its position allows a little light to spill onto her right cheek.
+The fill light is placed almost behind the model to the left (her right), giving a light to the hair and rim-lighting the neck and ear.
+You can see from pupil reflections that the brightest light is off to the right side (her left) and its position allows a little light to spill onto her right cheek.
 This kind of lighting tends to make faces look longer and slimmer.

 Below is Amy again with an example of “broad” lighting, where the brightest light is on the side of the face towards the camera.
 Broad lighting would make the face look a little wider.
 Does Amy’s face look wider in this shot than the previous one?
 I think so, what do you think?
 The more I look at the photo, though, the more the highlight on the nose annoys me.
 That should have been noticed and fixed at the time.